sg893052/sonic-buildimage/L2/bum_storm_control/sonic-bum-storm-control-hld.md

 Functionality cannot be supported on Tomahawk 3 platform unless FP entry based approach is used. when rate is configured as 0 kbps, traffic doesnot get rate-limited.
 Instead it gets forwarded at line rate.
 This behavior is ASIC specific.
 Minimum rate at which traffic gets forwarded is ~64kbps and is ASIC specific.
+On Trident-3 platform, in VFI mode, when BUM storm-control is enabled on a port which is part of port-channel, traffic doesnot get rate-limited.

 <!--stackedit_data:
 eyJoaXN0b3J5IjpbLTE5Mjc1MzY4MzgsLTIwMzM1NDc2OTksMT